-The Alberta Human Rights Act prohibits discrimination in employment practices on the basis of the protected grounds of race, religious beliefs, colour, gender, physical disability, mental disability, age, ancestry, place of origin, marital status, source of income, family status or sexual orientation.
+The Alberta Human Rights Act prohibits discrimination in employment practices on the basis of the protected grounds of race, religious beliefs, colour, gender, gender identity, gender expression, physical disability, mental disability, age, ancestry, place of origin, marital status, source of income, family status or sexual orientation.
 You can read more about protected grounds.

 Workplace attendance requirements often create issues for employees who may have specific needs based on a protected ground, such as disability, religious belief, family status, or pregnancy.

 Accommodation is the legal duty of the employer to take reasonable steps, including policies or conditions of work, to accommodate an employee's individual needs arising out of the protected grounds.

 Employees who require accommodation must cooperate and provide relevant information to their employer about their need for accommodation.
 Should an employer perceive that an employee is absent due to a protected ground, the employer is obliged to make appropriate inquiries and ensure that the employee is aware that the employer is willing to engage in the accommodation process.
 It should be remembered that certain disabilities may not be acknowledged or understood by the affected individual.
 For example, an employee who is addicted to drugs or alcohol may not recognize their addiction.